 Color: Add a dash of color by using a few drops of food coloring.
 You could also stir in some colorful sprinkles for funfetti icing.

-How to store icing leftovers
+How to store leftover Cinnamon Roll Icing

 Store: If you have leftover frosting or want to make it ahead of time, store the cinnamon roll icing in an airtight container in the refrigerator.
 It will last about 2 weeks.